AusClimateService/ccam-evaluation/xclim_icclim_climpact_pro_cons.md

 ## xclim
 #### Pros
 - Scalable, fast
-- Python more widely used by evaluation group
+- Python more widely used by the evaluation group
 - Can read multiple input files (chunks)
 - Supports compound indices

 #### Cons
-- Calculating percentiles requires rechunking and a lot of resources or percentiles to be pre-computed
+- Calculating percentiles requires rechunking and a lot of resources, or percentiles need to be pre-computed
 - Calculates some heat wave metrics/indices but defines them using absolute values

 ## icclim